RecordsKeeper/multichain/docs/source/address.rst

 **6. Check if given address has mining permission or not**

-You have to pass address as argument to the checkifMineAllowed function call:
+You have to pass an address as the parameter to the checkifMineAllowed function call:

 * Address: to check the permission status